HVAC Training Programs & Certification in Illinois (IL)

 Demand for HVAC Workers in Illinois

 As mentioned in the introduction, the HVAC industry is currently booming.
-The Bureau of Labor Statistics (BLS May 2020) projected a 4 percent increase in openings for HVAC professionals across the country between 2019 and 2029, which is as fast as the average growth (4 percent) expected across all occupations during that same period.
-This equates to 15,100 fresh opportunities in HVAC nationwide.
+The Bureau of Labor Statistics (BLS 2024) projected a 9 percent increase in openings for HVAC professionals across the country between 2023 and 2033, which is more than twice as fast as the average growth (4 percent) expected across all occupations during that same period.
+This equates to 40,100 fresh opportunities in HVAC nationwide.

-There is evidence that the prospects in Illinois are nearly as bright.
-Projections Central (2021) reported that there would be a 2.2 percent increase in HVAC positions in Illinois between 2018 and 2028, resulting in 180 new jobs in the state.
+There is evidence that the prospects in Illinois, while optimistic, are slightly less.
+Projections Central (2024) reported that there would be a 6.0 percent increase in HVAC positions in Illinois between 2022 and 2032, resulting in 720 new jobs in the state.

-There are various reasons for this explosion in opportunities for trained HVAC workers.
+There are various reasons for this growth in opportunities for trained HVAC workers.
 Not only do maintenance and service contracts guarantee a steady stream of work, but HVAC systems also need to be replaced every 10 to 15 years.
-In States like Illinois with marked temperature extremes during the winter and summer and in areas with high growth and rates of construction such as Chicago, the demand for HVAC services is strong.
+In states like Illinois, with marked temperature extremes during the winter and summer and in areas with high growth and construction rates, such as Chicago, the demand for HVAC services is strong.
 Additionally, old systems sometimes need to be retrofitted, particularly as legislation on environmental protection evolves.
 Furthermore, many businesses depend on climate-control systems and rely on the availability of skilled professionals to maintain all equipment and ensure it is in working order.

-As of June 2021, around 7 percent of HVAC workers were self-employed, and 66 percent worked in the contracting industry (BLS 2020).
+The BLS stated that HVAC mechanics and installers held about 397,450 jobs in 2023.
+Around 8 percent of these workers were self-employed, and 67 percent worked in the contracting industry (BLS 2024).
 It is important to note that people in this profession experience a higher-than-average risk of injury compared to other occupations.
 This is due to the physical nature of the work, which can involve lifting heavy objects, changing out electrical wiring, and dealing with flammable substances.
-With the proper training and use of safety equipment, however, these problems can generally be kept to a minimum.
+With the proper training and use of safety equipment; however, these problems can generally be kept to a minimum.

-Some HVAC professionals in IL work normal business hours, but especially during the busy seasons, they may be called upon to work weekends, evenings, or holidays to meet the needs of clients.
+Some HVAC professionals in IL work normal business hours.
+Still, especially during the busy seasons, they may be called upon to work weekends, evenings, or holidays to meet clients’ needs.

 There is abundant evidence that business is booming for Illinois HVAC workers.
-Indeed (June 2021) had a healthy 831 job posts calling for HVAC workers in cities across IL, including openings at Leyden High School, Johnson Controls, Austin Industrial, and Community Consolidated School District, to name a few.
-Additionally, Monster (June 2021) had 327 posts with opportunities at Thornton Heating Service Inc., Bell American Group, Lumen Technologies, Inc, EMCOR Group, and Randstad, amongst others.
+Indeed (January 2025) had a healthy 500+ job posts calling for HVAC workers in cities across IL, including openings at Supplied Energy LLC, Clarion Home Services Group, Integrity Heating & Cooling, and SMART Local 219, to name a few.
+Additionally, Monster (January 2025) had opportunities at Jobot, CoolSys, Abstrakt Marketing Group LLC, Miniat Holdings LLC, and ConGlobal.

 Illinois HVAC Technician Salary Data